lwanger/cooked_input/docs/tutorial.rst

     result = get_input('What is your name')

 This will prompt the user for their name and return a non-blank string.
-If the user types in a blank value (a zero length string) they will receive an erorr message and be prompted to re-enter the value until a non-zero length string is entered (note: white space/spaces is not a zero length string!)
+If the user types in a blank value (a zero length string) they will receive an error message and be prompted to re-enter the value until a non-zero length string is entered (note: white space/spaces is not a zero length string!)

 Let's look at a more complicated example.
 The get_int call in the guessing game makes a call to get_input that looks